-This best thing about this gluten-free pie is that it is truly rich and sumptuous.
-The second best thing is it is easy as …well, pie.
-The third thing is that it transports well so if Mother’s Day this year is at someone else’s home (like Mom’s?) no worries.
-The only bad thing about this pie is that it gets devoured in seconds so you would be advised to make two if expecting a crowd.
-(As a note I took this pie to a party recently where I was the only gluten-free eater and it was literally inhaled.
-It wasn’t until after the lat crumbs were licked from the pie plate that I told everyone it was gluten-free and the looks of amazement on everyone’s face told it all!)
+The best thing about this pie is that it is truly rich and sumptuous.
+The second best thing is that it is easy as … well, pie.
+The crust consists of just two ingredients – melted butter and gluten-free graham cracker crumbs (I use Kinnikinnick), and the filling and topping are also a cinch to prepare!
+The third best thing about this pie is that it transports well, so if Mother’s Day this year is at someone else’s home (like Mom’s?) no worries.
+The only bad thing about this pie is that it gets devoured in seconds, so you would be advised to make two if expecting a crowd.
+(As a note, I took this pie to a party recently where I was the only gluten-free eater and it was inhaled!
+It wasn’t until after the last crumbs were licked from the pie plate that I told everyone it was gluten-free and the looks of amazement on everyone’s face told it all!)

-Start the pie the night before and let it hang out in the fridge topping with the berries before serving.
-If need be you can put the berries on a few hours before and it is still fabulous.
+Start the pie the night before and let it hang out in the fridge, then top it with the berries before serving.
+If need be, you can put the berries on a few hours before and it is still fabulous.

 Gluten Free Strawberry Cheesecake Pie Recipe